curtant/curtant.github.io/data/markdown/en/Card.md

 Here's what you can discover:
 <details class="stat-info">
 <summary>The Idea</summary>
-The image and title will give you a quick idea of what the project is about.
+The image will give you a quick idea of what the project is about.
-These are the first sparks that ignited my curiosity and started the journey.
+It's first sparks that ignited my curiosity and started the journey.
-Clicking on them will take you to the project or a demo, if available. </details>
+Clicking on it will drive you to the project or a demo, if available. </details>

 <details class="stat-info">
 <summary>The Heart of the Project</summary>